CSE404-Group1/kom_e_kinun_api/readme.md

 		"is_premium" : false
 	}

-if successful a new entry in user table will be created and server will response the user details json
+if successful a new entry in `users` table will be created and server will response the user details(json)

 ### Login